 Depending on your insurer, you may also have these options for greater protection:

 Extended replacement cost coverage, also known as "increased replacement coverage," ranges typically between 25% and 50% in additional coverage.
 For instance, if your home's dwelling coverage is $150,000 and you bought an extra 25% in increased replacement cost coverage, you would have up to $187,500 in dwelling coverage.

 Note that increased replacement cost is intended to cover increases in the price of construction, not upgrades.
 For example, if a hurricane devastates the town you live in, the demand for materials and labor may rise, which increases the cost of repairing or rebuilding your home.

 Guaranteed replacement cost

 Guaranteed replacement cost coverage, which pays the full cost of replacing your home/property, even if the cost is more than the limits on your policy.
 Unlike extended replacement cost, there is no specific limit for the additional coverage.
 However, insurers that offer it typically cap guaranteed replacement cost at 20% over the amount of your home's insured value.

 Your belongings are covered under personal property coverage on your homeowners policy.
 When insuring your belongings (meaning everything you own inside your home and in storage), you might be able to choose between ACV and RCV.
 Most insurance policies default to ACV for personal property, but for an added cost, you can often purchase replacement cost coverage.

 RCV vs. ACV on auto insurance

-Most auto insurers will look at the age and mileage of your car plus wear and tear when assessing how much your car is worth and, ultimately, the payout on your claim.
-At Progressive, we understand this can be a stressful and sensitive process, so we work with a third party to make sure we determine an accurate value.
+Most auto insurers look at your car's age and mileage plus wear and tear when calculating your car's depreciation and ultimately the payout for your claim.
+At Progressive, we understand this can be a stressful and sensitive process, so we work with a third party to determine an accurate value.